Research Synthesis

 Citation rates vary 615x across platforms.
 Grok cites sources in 27% of responses.
 ChatGPT cites in 0.59%.
 A brand visible on one platform may be invisible on another.

 Even Google's own AI products diverge.
 AI Mode, AI Overviews, and Gemini cite very differently despite sharing an owner.
-Ahrefs compared 730K response pairs and found 86% semantic similarity but only 13.7% citation overlap — they agree on what to say but cite completely different sources.
+Ahrefs compared 730K response pairs and found 86% semantic similarity but only 13.7% citation overlap, they agree on what to say but cite completely different sources.
 AI Mode cited 143% more unique domains than AI Overviews by January 2026, includes 2.5x more brand mentions, and behaves more like ChatGPT than like AI Overviews.
+The divergence extends even to Gemini: Shashko found only 3.5% shared domains between AI Mode and Gemini (Jaccard 0.035), just 247 shared domains out of 7,057 total.
+Despite being sibling Google products, they operate from nearly separate retrieval pools.
 There is also a self-citation bias: AI Mode cites Google's own properties at 17.42% (tripled from 5.7% previously), raising questions about platform neutrality in source selection.

 The source preference differences are structural: